cookieblues/cookieblues.github.io/pages/_posts/18-10-25-linalgop-notes-9a.md

 which is the actual derivative.

 ### Final thoughts
 One of my professors once said that *differentiation is mechanics and integration is art*.
 At first it just sounded like a crap quote, but it's more of a general saying than a quote really.
-Differentiation is mostly tedious calculation, and you just have to do it a lot to learn it.
-I'm considering uploading a few exercises that try and teach some core tips and tricks of differentiation.
+Differentiation is mostly tedious calculation, and you just have to practice it a lot to learn it.
 However, integration often requires some creativity, but we'll get to that later on.
+I'm considering uploading a few exercises after this first week of calculus that try and teach some core tips and tricks of differentiation and integration.

 [^1]: This is not the rigorous definition of a limit.